jalvarezga/jalvarezga.github.io/_posts/2018-06-25-crimes-boston.markdown

 These two variables are strongly correlated, they actually have a correlation of 0.61378.

-We could explore further this kind of relationships, are even prresent a correlation matrix, which we included in the original work as part of the exploratory data analysis.
+We could explore further this approach, or even a correlation matrix, which we included in the original work as part of the exploratory data analysis.
+But this is only a brief summary of the work to keep it documented in an ordered and aesthetic manner.

 Here's a list of some of the variables that we considered for the second model that we used: